j2blake/vivo-snapshot/README.md

 - Once we have found two differing results, we want to re-compare them using different sets of expected changes, in order to develop our sets.

+## Approach
+A group of commands that will allow you to:
+- Create a list of interesting URIs from a VIVO instance.
+- Create lists of requests that will be run against that VIVO instance.
+- Authorize a VIVO account to be a proxy self-editor on a list of individuals.
+- Capture a snapsnot of the VIVO instance, in the form of the responses that come from a list of requests.
+- Compare two snapshots, allowing for some expected changes, and producing a list of the unexpected changes.

 ## Structures

+## URI List
+- Just a list of URIs, one per line.

 ### Session List
 - At its simplest form, a list of URLs which can be used for a snapshot.
 - More precisely, a list of requests, one per line: